ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* unit_system

 Create a unit system and assign it to the model.
-Unit system types are: si,mks,cgs,umks,mpa,bft,bin,undefined.
+Unit system types are: si, mks, cgs, umks, mpa, bft, bin, and undefined.

 <a id="compolyx.Model.update"></a>